Loading

 /post

-Fangirling over Dr. Danielle McCamey: Founder of DNPs of Color
+Fangirling Over Dr. Danielle McCamey: Founder of DNPs of Color

 DNPs of Color (DOCs) is a nursing organization whose mission is to increase diversity in doctoral studies, clinical practice, and leadership for nurses.
 It is the vision of Founder, President, and CEO, Dr. Danielle McCamey, DNP, CRNP, ACNP-BC, FCCP.
 In this article, I share what it means to have a seat at the table, the new membership initiative, and why I’m fangirling over Dr. McCamey.